 - Dedicated areas within the building are designated for the storage and collection of all paper, cardboard, glass, plastics and metal products for recycling.

 - Indoor air quality and testing were performed during and after construction to meet the standard requirements of the U.S. Environmental Protection Agency for air pollutants and satisfied all established indoor air quality requirements.

 - The mechanical system design provides enhanced indoor air quality as well as contributes to the well-being of the occupants.

 - Thermal comfort controls are installed in all multi-occupied spaces including classrooms, offices, etc., to promote comfort and well-being for the occupants.

 - Low-emitting materials were used including adhesives and sealants, paints and coatings, carpeting, composite wood and laminates.

 Innovation and Design:

 - The Carpenters union is implementing “green” cleaning for products and procedures in maintaining the facility.

 - The Carpenters union has developed and is implementing a training program in the use of “green” design and construction.

 For more information on LEED certification for this facility, contact Bruce Obora at 312-435-0902, ext.
-300. For information on the Chicago Regional Council of Carpenters’ Apprentice & Training Center, contact Director Vince Sticca at 847-640-7373.
+300. For information on the Mid-America Carpenters Regional Council Apprentice & Training Center, contact Director Vince Sticca at 847-640-7373.